exoplatform/exo-documentation/docs/LDAP.rst

 =============================

 The LDAP integration uses jobs to synchronize periodically the eXo internal database with the data modified in the LDAP.
-The periodicy of these jobs can be changed in ``exo.properties`` thanks to the following properties:
+The periodicity of these jobs can be changed in the ``exo.properties`` file thanks to the following properties:

 .. code-block:: jproperties